-Minutes Ref Action By Who By When Progress Status RAG Data for the period Oct - Dec 2023 is being obtained in order to compare current scope with scope of Inquiry ToR to understand potential impact on Learning from Deaths process.
+Minutes Ref Action By Who By When Progress Status RAG obtaine with sco potentia process Medical been or Data for the period Oct - Dec 2023 is being obtained in order to compare current scope with scope of Inquiry ToR to understand potential impact on Learning from Deaths process.
 A Meeting with Medical Director and Medical Lead for Learning from Deaths has been organised.
 It is proposed this action remains open until the final terms of reference for the inquiry is received.
 093/23 July Provide a further update to the Board regarding relevant recommendations from the Rapid Review into Data on Mental Health Inpatient Settings.
 NL January 2024 March 2024 This will be presented to the People, Equality & Culture Committee (PECC) in Feb '24 for scrutiny prior to presentation to the Board.
 Request extension until March 2024 to allow this to happen.
 Open 057/23 May Referring to the Staff Survey -to consider process for linking with and learning from outstanding organisations.
-SY MR September 2023 January 2024 Closed
+SY MR September 2023 January 2024 This has been included as part of the People & Education Strategy which is to be presented to the Board of Directors in January 2024.
+Closed